Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 === Sequence (`s1; s2`)

-Sequences are simply concatenated.
+Sequences are concatenated.
-If `s1` is just a modification, `s2` is appended to it.
+If `s1` is just a modification, `s2` appends to it.
-If~`s1` contains control flow, it will end the current block, and `s2` will start in a new block.
+If `s1` contains control flow, it ends the current block and `s2` starts a new one.

 === Branch (`if m { t } else { e }`)